House Wiring Issues, Parts, and Code

 Don't judge a panel by its individual circuit breakers.
 Even a 200-amp panel is not "overloaded" just because the sum of its circuits' ratings is, say, 500.
 In such a case, if you could purposely load down every branch circuit to its full rating, the main breaker would trip.
 If there is no main, the power company's fuse could blow.
 According to Code, technical overloading can only be determined by a complicated formula, but even when technically over, a panel rarely does run enough amps of current to trip its main breaker.

 As long as the load of a service, as calculated above, remains proper, any number of circuits can be run out of that service.
-Not all of them will fit physically in the main panel, but the main panel can feed subpanels and sub-subpanels, etc. Even before considering adding a subpanel, see if a lack of space in the main panel is only apparent.
+Not all of them will fit physically in the main panel, but the main panel can feed subpanels and sub-subpanels ad infinitum.
+Even before considering adding a subpanel, see if a lack of space in the main panel is only apparent.
 If it says somewhere in it that it can accept physically half-size breakers (see breakers above), at least in some section, you might be able to replace some full size ones, gaining space for new circuits that way.